 Capital equipment revenues decreased by \$9.8 million, or 1.6%, to \$603.6 million, during fiscal 2014 as compared to fiscal 2013.
 Capital equipment revenues for the fiscal year ended 2013 were favorably impacted by adjustments related to the SYSTEM 1 Rebate Program of \$22.4 million (see subsection of MD&A titled, "Non-GAAP Financial Measures" for additional information and related reconciliation of non-GAAP financial measures to the most comparable GAAP measures).
-Fiscal 2014 capital equipment revenues increased \$12.6 million, or 2.1% over fiscal 2013 adjusted capital equipment revenues of \$591.0 million (see subsection of MD&A titled, "Non-GAAP Financial Measures" for additional information and related reconciliation of non-GAAP financial measures to the most comparable GAAP measures).
+Fiscal 2014 capital equipment revenues increased \$12.6 million, or 2.1% over fiscal 2013 adjusted capital equipment revenues of \$591.0 million (see subsection of MD&A titled, "Non-GAAP Financial Measures" for additional information and related reconciliation of non-GAAP Financial Measures" for additional information and related reconciliation of non-GAAP financial Measures" for additional information and related reconciliation of non-GAAP financial measures to the most comparable GAAP measures).
 This increase was primarily driven by growth in the U.S. and the EMEA region, offset by declines in other international regions.
 Consumable revenues increased \$53.9 million, or 15.2%, during fiscal 2014 from fiscal 2013.
 This increase was driven by growth within the Healthcare segment due in large part to our recent acquisitions, and growth within the Life Sciences business segment and reflects growth in all regions.
 Service revenues for fiscal 2014 increased \$76.3 million, or 14.3%, over fiscal 2013 primarily driven by the recent acquisitions of the instrument repair businesses, other service offerings, and growth of \$14.6 million, or 8.1%, within the Isomedix segment in fiscal 2014 over fiscal 2013.
 Isomedix revenues were favorably impacted by increased demand from our medical device Customers and the filling of recently added capacity.